-The proposal is defined as 'signage' under the Hornsby LEP 2013.
+The proposal is defined as 'signage' under the Hills LEP 2019.
 Signage is a prohibited use in the SP2 Infrastructure Zone that applies to the site.
 As signage is a prohibited use, the application is submitted under Clause 3.14 of Chapter 3 in IESEPP 2021.
-Chapter 3 and Schedule 5 of IESEPP 2021 and the associated Transport Corridor Guidelines 2017 are the relevant statutory and policy considerations for this proposal.
+Chapter 3, Schedule 5 and the associated Transport Corridor Guidelines 2017 are the relevant statutory and policy considerations for this proposal.
 A robust assessment against these controls is contained in Section 4 of this SEE.
 Legal advice confirming that this application can rely on the provisions of Clause 3.14(1) is provided in Appendix A.

-We have considered the proposal against the aims that underpin the Hornsby LEP 2013.
-We find the proposal to be satisfactory as it does not contradict the aims that underpin the intent for future land use planning in the Hornsby LGA.
-We have also assessed the proposal against the heritage provisions contained in the LEP at Clause 5.10 and it is considered satisfactory.
+We have considered the proposal against the aims that underpin the Hills LEP 2019.
+We find the proposal to be satisfactory as it does not contradict the aims that underpin the intent for future land use planning in the Hills Shire LGA.